OpenframeProject/Openframe-Docs/source/includes/_dev-env-setup.md

 ### Create an Openframe SD Card

-In order to make sure the Pi has all of the necessary dependencies installed, the simplest thing to do is to set up an SD Card following the [Frame Setup Guide](#frame-setup-guide).
+In order to make sure the Pi has all of the necessary dependencies installed, the simplest thing to do is to set up an SD Card following the [Getting started guide](#2-0-prepare-sd-card).
 Make sure you've got an Openframe account and that you can log in and push artwork to your frame.
 You probably don't want to enable 'autoboot to Openframe', since you'll be launching Openframe yourself.

 It's helpful to [enable SSH](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) on the Pi so that you can edit files remotely.
 If you're comfortable setting up and using vim (or whatever editor) on the Pi and doing your development work there, that's fine.
 If you'd prefer to use your usual editor, you can use Samba to mount the Pi's file system on your computer and edit the files directly.